Garum

 Garum is a fermented fish sauce that was used as a condiment in the cuisines of Phoenicia, ancient Greece, Rome, Carthage and later Byzantium.
 Liquamen is a similar preparation, and at times they were synonymous.
-Although garum enjoyed its greatest popularity in the Western Mediterranean and the Roman world, it was earlier used by the Greeks.
+Although garum enjoyed its greatest popularity in the Western Mediterranean and the Roman world, it was in earlier use by the Greeks.
+The taste of garum is thought to be comparable to that of today's Asian fish sauces.

 Like modern fermented fish sauce and soy sauce, garum was a rich source of umami flavoring due to the presence of glutamates.
 It was used along with murri in medieval Byzantine and Arab cuisine to give a savory flavor to dishes.
 Murri may derive from garum.

 Manufacture and export

 Pliny the Elder and Isidore of Seville derive the Latin word garum from the Greek γάρος (gáros), a food named by Aristophanes, Sophocles, and Aeschylus.
 Garos may have been a type of fish, or a fish sauce similar to garum.
 Pliny stated that garum was made from fish intestines, with salt, creating a liquor, the garum, and the fish paste named (h)allec or allex (similar to bagoong, this paste was a byproduct of fish sauce production).
 A concentrated garum evaporated down to a thick paste with salt crystals was called muria; it would have been used to salt and flavor foods.

-The 10th century Byzantine manual Geōponika: Agricultural pursuits includes the following recipe for liquamen:
+The 10th-century Byzantine manual Geōponika (Agricultural Pursuits) includes the following recipe for liquamen: